AleNoia/ToDoList/README.md

             tit,
             concluded: false,
             dateCreate: factory.BuildDate(new Date()), // It will create a custom date according to the current date.
-            hourCreate: factory.BuildTime(new Date()), // It will create a custom hour according to the current date.
+            hourCreate: factory.BuildTime(new Date()), // It will create a custom time according to the current date.
             concludedDate: String,
             concludedHour: String,
         }